nationalarchives/ds-wagtail/README.md

 Now, navigate to the admin URL in your browser, and sign in using the username/password combination you chose for your user:

 <http://127.0.0.1:8000/admin/>

+### Working with production data locally

+NOTE: For any of the following commands to work, you must first install the [Platform.sh CLI](https://docs.platform.sh/development/cli.html), and run the CLI's `platform` command to sign into an account with access to the relevant project.

+#### Download production data

+NOTE: Data is automatically anonymised after downloading to protect sensitive data.

+`fab pull-production-data`

+#### Download all production media

+`fab pull-production-media`

+#### Download production images only

+`fab pull-production-images`

 ### Copying content to another development instance